chinkevin25/full-stack-demo/README.md

 # Launching the server
-Now that we have created the most basic server, we can launch the server by using:
+Now that we have created the most basic server, we can launch the server by using: node <filePath> or in this case node server/server.js if you are in the root directory.

-`node <filePath>` or in this case `node server/server.js`.
+Running the server in this manner, however, has some limitations, namely we will need to quit and restart the server everytime we make changes.
+To avoid this as we're developing, we can take advantage of `nodemon`, which functions similarly to the `node` command but will watch for changes and automatically restart the application whenever we save.

-As we're developing our server, we can take advantage of `nodemon`.
-If `nodemon` has not been installed yet, install it globally by running `npm install -g nodemon`.
-We can then start the server in development mode with `nodemon server/server.js`.
+If `nodemon`has not been installed yet, install it globally by running `npm i -g nodemon`.
+The `-g` flag tells npm to install a package globally which will allow us to use the package from anywhere on our computer.
 #

 In the `step 2` we will add some basic functionality to our server.